DatabayAG/his_in_one_proxy/README.md

 		//   ecs_loginUID
 		//   ecs_uid
 		//   ecs_email
-		"login_suffix" : "" // String which should be appended to login name
+		"login_suffix" : "", // String which should be appended to login name
+		"blocked_ids" : [] // Array of ids for inactive Accounts you can query the blocked ids from your HISinOne with php with "php cmd.php gb"
 	},
 	"ECS" : {
 		"auth_id"            : "AUTH id for ecs server",